What’s it for? Preventing a certain type of action, such as preventing a parent from taking their child out of their home or country.

 Before applying to the court for a prohibited steps order, there are certain requirements that have to me met in some cases.
 You must attend a family mediation and assessment meeting (MIAM).
 This is a meeting, held by a trained mediator, who will assess whether mediation is a suitable course of action in the circumstances.
 This ultimately reduces the amount of prohibited steps orders granted unnecessarily and reduces the burden on the courts in the cases where mediation is a suitable solution.

 Need more information on serving a prohibited steps order?
-Contact us.
+Contact us via our website.

 Please note: The above is not meant to constitute legal advice.
 The law changes regularly and as such we recommend speaking to a legal professional for clarification.